triplefox/ludamixhx/README.md

 Graphics Asset Instancing System.
 This holds an object pool of common renderable positioning data: x, y, z, type, index.
 It also sorts by z.
 There are two x and y positions in order to support interpolated rendering.

+## kha

+These are data structures and rendering abstractions designed specifically for the Kha framework, in 2D drawing situations.
+I plan to add my whole renderer here at some point, as I find better means of decoupling it.

 ## log

 A logging tool that efficiently stores events.